WCTE/TriggerConfig/README.md

      * viewing and adjusting all elements of the trigger configuration
      * saving and loading configurations using JSON files
      * saving JSON files with register values for the WCTE trigger logic module (V1495) and the constant fraction discriminator (CFD) modules (V812)
+ * "load_wcte_registers" module:
+   * provides a simple command line interface for selecting a configuration and loading it into the WCTE trigger logic module

 ## Installation
 To install the package, clone WCTE/TriggerConfig repository in a folder that also contains the V1495_firmware